RESTRUCTURING PROCESS IN UAE

 CORPORATE RESTRUCTURING PROCESS IN UAE | LEGAL GUIDE

 Corporate restructuring in the event of bankruptcy or liquidation is a legal means resorted to by companies to significantly modify the operational aspects of the company.
 This could include financial, technical or organizational changes aimed to correct any operational issues that could led to company’s distressed.
-Restructuring process is complex process and solutions must be thoroughly tailored enlisting appropriate guidelines to ensure that specific needs and objectives of the company are addressed fully.
+Restructuring process is a complex process and solutions must be thoroughly tailored enlisting appropriate guidelines to ensure that specific needs and objectives of the company are addressed fully.
+Corporate lawyers in Dubai will be able to put together a customized plan of action for you and your company to go through the process smoothly.

 UAE Federal Law governing bankruptcy, restructuring and insolvency are embodied primarily under the following legal framework and legislations: